Xyclade/MachineLearning/Readme.md

 <img src="./Images/SVM_Datapoints.png" width="400px" />

 It is clear from this plot that a linear regression line would not work.
 Instead we will use a SVM to make predictions.
-In the first code we gave, the GaussianKernel with a sigma of 0.01, a margin penalty of 1.0 and the amount of classes of 2 is passed to SVM.
+In the first code we gave, the ```GaussianKernel``` with a sigma of 0.01, a margin penalty of 1.0 and the amount of classes of 2 is passed to SVM.
 Now what does this all mean?

 Lets start with the ```GaussianKernel```.
 This kernel represents the way in which the SVM will calculate the similarity over pairs of datapoints in the system.
-For the gaussianKernel the variance in the euclidian distance is used.
+For the ```GaussianKernel``` the variance in the euclidian distance is used.
 The reason for picking the GaussianKernel specifically is because the data does not contain a clear structure such as a linear, polynomial or hyperbolic function.
 Instead the data is clustered in 3 groups.

 The parameter we pass in the constructor of the ```GaussianKernel``` is the sigma.
 This sigma value represents a smoothness value of the kernel.
 We will show what changing this parameter has for effect in the predictions.
 As margin penalty we pass 1.
 This parameter defines the margin of the vectors in the system, thus making this value lower results in more bounded vectors.
 We will show with a set of runs and their results what kind of effect this has in practice.
 Note that the `s:` stands for sigma, and the `c:` stands for the correction penalty.
 The percentages represent the error rate in the prediction, which is simply the percentage of false predictions on the same dataset after training.